 Consumers find comfort and reassurance in the opinions of others.
-In fact, 52 percent of consumers reported that positive customer reviews make them more likely to invest in a local business, compared to just 28 percent who make selections based on factors including location and price.
+In fact, 52% of consumers reported that positive customer reviews make them more likely to invest in a local business, compared to just 28% who make selections based on factors including location and price.

 How can businesses get more positive reviews for their products and services?
 The easy answer: Invest in engagement.

 A predominant factor in any business’ operation is the satisfaction of its clientele.
 If a business isn’t operating effectively, reviews will show it and, ultimately, will detract from efforts to build a positive brand reputation.
 Focus on the basics: Provide excellent goods and services and the results will translate into positive reviews.

 Ask for reviews and make them easy to give.